Common Medical Emergencies and How to Treat Them

 Switch off the current immediately, and if it cannot be switched off, cut off the supply by removing the plug, cutting the cable, or wrenching it free.
 Never attempt to cut a cable with a knife or scissors or any other metal object as it might result in further electrocutions.

-If switching off the current is not possible, the best is to remove the patient from contact with the current with the greatest care.
+If switching off the current is not possible, the best thing to do is to remove the patient from contact with the current with the greatest care.
 For doing this you can use dry insulating materials.
 With domestic apparatus, cloth gloves or a folded bed sheet or garment or newspaper gives enough protection.

-If possible move the patient immediately to emergency care centers.
+If possible, move the patient immediately to emergency care centers.

 Fractures

-Fracture in simple terms means a broken bone.
+Fracture, in simple terms, means a broken bone.
 It can either be a minor crack or a complete break.
 A simple fracture is when there is no wound leading to the broken bone.

 Common symptoms and signs of fractures are constant pain and tenderness or discomfort on slight pressure on the fractured area.